By Lori Waite | February 5, 2026

 (Photo Credit: Robert V Schwemmer/Shutterstock)

-Thousands of people who were once held in California’s juvenile detention centers have come forward to share their experiences of sexual abuse and mistreatment.
-If you were abused while in a youth detention facility or probation camp, you have the right to be heard — and you may have legal options.
+Thousands of individuals who were once held in California juvenile detention centers have come forward to report sexual abuse and mistreatment while in state custody.
+If you were abused while confined in a youth detention facility or probation camp, you may have legal options.

-If you or someone you love were abused while in youth detention, you can take the first step by completing the confidential form on this page.
-Your information will be kept private and used solely to determine whether you qualify for legal action.
+If you or someone you love experienced sexual abuse while in youth detention, you can take the first step toward accountability by completing the confidential form on this page.
+Your information is kept private and will only be used to determine if you qualify for legal action.

-If you experienced sexual abuse as a child or teen while in a California juvenile detention center or probation camp, you may be able to pursue a claim under state law.
+If you experienced sexual abuse as a child or teenager while held in a California juvenile detention center or probation camp, you may be eligible to pursue a juvenile detention lawsuit.

 Fill out the form on this page for more information.